McFreely/mcfreely.github.com/_posts/2012-12-09-The-Time-Machine.md

 ---
 layout: post
 title: The Time Machine
+category: essay
+description: Let's go travel to the limits of time !
+tags:
+- Travel
 ---

 When the time machine will be invented, and it will be, in a few years or in 1882, it won't be quite what we expect.